 Mentoring is a key way for our clients to be guided into business creation and employment.
-Mentoring mainly consists of one-to-one meetings, but also through telephone discussions and email exchanges.
+Mentoring mainly consists of one-to-one meetings in person, over the phone, by email or via video call.

 Could you be a mentor?

-PRIME Cymru is always looking for more volunteer mentors with experience in business, finance, recruitment, education and the voluntary sector to be matched with clients across Wales.
+PRIME Cymru is looking for new volunteer mentors with experience in business, finance, recruitment, education or the voluntary sector, to be matched with clients across Wales.
 Mentors join us as volunteers from all types of career backgrounds, offering knowledge, experience and expertise.
-Their help and encouragement provides invaluable support to those who need a hand to make their business dreams become a reality.
+Their help and encouragement provides invaluable support to those who need a hand to secure a job or make their business dreams become a reality.

 - Return to employment after a period of inactivity

 - Develop their self confidence

 Mentor SpotlightTeg Bevan from Pencoed, Bridgend, has been a PRIME Cymru mentor for many years, helping a number of clients with business start-ups, including Nicola Munduz, a single mother of three, from Maesteg.

 Teg offered Nicola one-to-one support when she set out to develop her interest in faith art into a small business – Art from the Heart.
 She now works on private commissions, exhibits in galleries and runs workshops for local community groups.